University Credits

 your level.

-At the end of the course you will receive a certificate
+At the end of the course, you will receive a certificate

-is passing, but this may vary depending on the requirements set
+means you passed, but this may vary depending on the requirements set

 by your university.
 The grades are based on attendance, participation,

-written assignments and optionally a final exam (depending on
+written assignments and, optionally, a final exam (depending on

 requirements).